-After discovering yoga in Toronto in 1985 and practicing with outstanding teachers like David Swensen, Esther Myers, and Mary Stewart as well as many lesser-known but excellent teachers around the world, Susan began teaching yoga in 1998 following her first yoga teacher training with the late Derek Ireland in Goa, India, in 1997.
-She qualified as a yoga therapist through the Yoga Biomedical Trust in London (now known as Yoga Campus) and with Mukunda Stiles, both in 2007.
-She has studied Ayurveda and Yoga Therapy with David Frawley, A.G.
+After discovering yoga in Toronto in 1985 and practicing with outstanding teachers like David Swensen, Esther Myers, and Mary Stewart as well as many lesser-known but excellent teachers around the world, Susan began teaching in 1998 following her first yoga teacher training with the late Derek Ireland in Goa, India, in 1997.
+She qualified as a yoga therapist with the Yoga Biomedical Trust in London (now organised through Yoga Campus) and with Mukunda Stiles, both in 2007.
+Susan has also studied Ayurveda and Yoga Therapy with David Frawley, A.G.
 Mohan and Vasant Lad, and for over a decade updates her knowledge in the field of Yoga Therapy via Yoga U Online, a great resource for teachers which she has followed since its beginnings as Yoga Spirit.